 In 1979, the S.W.R.I. held a Federation Competition for the Anstruther Grey Cup for a 30 minute Pantomime.
 The 'Muchty entry was written by several members and produced by Ruth Marshall.
-The panto was entitled 'The Heartless Princess' and drew on themes from several traditional pantomime and fairy tales, including Pinnoccio and The Sleeping Beauty.
-Auchtermuchty won the competition and the Cup and it was decided that the people of the village should have an opportunity of seeing the winning entry.
+The panto was entitled 'The Heartless Princess' and drew on themes from several traditional pantomimes and fairy tales, including Pinocchio and The Sleeping Beauty.
+Auchtermuchty won the competition and the Cup, and it was decided that the people of the village should have an opportunity of seeing the winning entry.

 In addition to self-funding all of this, each year the Theatre Group donates money to a specific charity plus smaller sums to local organisations.
 Over the years a total in excess of £17,000 has been raised for good causes.

 It was apparent early on that three nights would not provide seats for all who wished to attend so by 1984 a full six nights were agreed upon with the Monday night given over to the Old Folks Welfare in it's entirety, and wonderful audiences they have always proved to be.
 At 160 seats a night we could provide a total of 960 seats for the people of Auchtermuchty and friends and it is seldom that there is an empty seat in the Victoria Hall.

 The cast of The Heartless Princess